KimBug29/AppleDataKW/README.md

 # AppleDataKW
 This repository includes select Apple Health data for Code Ketucky Python project.

-While learning Python through the Code Ketucky program, I was tasked with creating a project to demonstrate my data analysis skills.
+While learning Python through the Code Ketucky program, I was tasked with creating a project to demonstrate my data analytical skills.
 I choose to export and analyze select data from my Apple Health app in hopes to discover trends.

 Version 1.0 - Date 6/14/2022